-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)1.40 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)1.50 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.1.00 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.2.00 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.1.50 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.1.20 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.1.60 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.1.70 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.1.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints

-- 290,000 People exposed [?]
+- 119,000 People displaced [?]

-03/06: No significant recent humanitarian developments.
-This country is being monitored by our analysis team.
+No recent significant humanitarian developments.
+The crisis is being monitored by our analysis team.

 ACAPS' team is daily monitoring the impact of COVID-19.
 Find more information related to the outbreak here.